Cell Ranger7.0 (latest), printed on 07/03/2022

 Because SHM can introduce numerous mutations, it is challenging to accurately infer B cell

 clonotypes.
-Cell Ranger version 5.0 and onwards accomplishes this by invoking a module for clonal
+Cell Ranger v5.0 and above accomplishes this by invoking a module for clonal

 enclone, which simultaneously groups cells into clonotypes and filters some out.